stjudecloud/docs/docs/guides/data/creating-a-cloud-app.md

 └── SAMPLE_INFO.txt
 ```

-The `SAMPLE_INFO.txt` file provides all the metadata associated with the request, and the restricted folder contains all the data separated by file type.
-For more info, refer to the [Metadata Provided](../../guides/data/command-line.md) section.
+The `SAMPLE_INFO.txt` file provides all the metadata associated with the request, and the restricted folder contains all the data separated by file type (for more info, refer to the [Metadata Provided](../../guides/data/command-line.md) section).
+The other folders will contain the respective file types you included in your request.

 After your data access request has been approved, we can begin writing our app.